ktty1220/nanox/README.md

     .
     .
   onSetState(data, type) {
-    // data = partial state or update command that will apply to Nanox state
+    // data = partial state or update query that will apply to Nanox state
-    // type = 'state' or 'update'
+    // type = 'state' or 'query'
     if ( ... ) {
       // You can block applying action result to state by returning false at onSetState() return false;